Kingsleysase/Excel-Projects/Hotel Quality Project/Hotel Quality Analysis Report.md

 ---

 ## Conclusion
-This Excel-powered project highlights how simple tools, when used strategically, can uncover meaningful business insights.
+This Excel project highlights how simple tools, when used strategically, can uncover meaningful business insights.
 By connecting customer satisfaction, pricing strategy, and operational efficiency, this analysis empowers hotel decision-makers to take more informed actions.

 ---